 “Finishing” a garage can mean something different, depending on the style of your home.
-We’re going to be using a pretty generic definition that will work for the majority of recently built houses.
+We will be using a pretty generic definition that will work for most recently built houses.

 A finished garage should have the same basic characteristics as the other rooms in the house.

 You shouldn’t see any exposed ductwork, electrical components, structural beams, or studs.
 If you’ve got drywall throughout the rest of your house, that needs to continue in the garage.

 A new garage door is often the easiest way to add value, and you’ll often recoup most of the cost of the door when you sell your home.

 Depending on where you live, you may need to add insulation, heating, or air conditioning to the garage.

 The floor can be tile, epoxy, or even exposed concrete.
 The important thing is to seal your garage floor to protect it against leaks and spills.

 Lighting and air circulation are also critical.
 A brightly lit room and a well-placed fan can go a long way to making the room feel more comfortable and inviting.

 If your house is a rustic cabin or has an industrial theme, the beams and ductwork are part of the vibe.
 If you make your garage feel as comfortable as the rest of the house, you can say your garage is “finished.”